CGJennings/se3docs/docs/um-release-notes.md

 * The now meaningless command line option `xDisableFX` has been removed.
 * Plug-in catalog now uses https by default.
+* A simplified version of the previous script compatibility feature has been reinstated (off by default).

 ### Bug fixes

 * Double clicking an item in a list in the deck editor could result in an infinite loop trying to fit the item.
+* Script functions `string`, `gstring`, etc., do not pass format specifiers correctly.

 ### Pack 200 transition